Kemboihosea/Delani-studio/README.md

 # DELANI STUDIO
-It is a website that will interact with the users directly.
+## DESCRIPTION
-To interact with software is easy and user friendly.
+This is a website that will interact with the users directly .They give direction on how to interact with software in a  easy procedure.

 ## AUTHOR